 Communication of Closure

-If inclement weather or other emergency conditions affecting all agencies statewide or within a geographic region develop during the workday, agency heads will be notified of any authorized changes to normal work hours.
-If such conditions develop during the night and warrant delayed opening or official closing, official announcements will be made by the governor through the following media outlets:
+If agencies statewide or locally are threatened by inclement weather or an emergency, agency heads will be notified about closures or other changes.
+If such conditions develop during the night, announcements will be made by the governor through the following media outlets:

-Television Broadcast Station WSB (ABC) Channel 2, and Radio Stations WSB AM 750 and WSB 95.5 FM shall serve as official notification stations.
+Television Station WSB (ABC) Channel 2 and Radio Stations WSB AM 750 and WSB 95.5 FM.

-Agency heads are responsible for determining the appropriate method of communicating closures that affect only their agency or a subsection thereof.
+Agency heads are responsible for announcing closures that affect only their agency or its departments.

 Treatment of Absences

-Employees will be compensated in accordance with Rules, Regulations, and Procedures Governing Working Hours, the statewide policy jointly issued by the Office of Planning and Budget and the Department of Administrative Services referenced above.
+Employees are paid according to the statewide policy jointly issued by the Office of Planning and Budget (OPB) and the Department of Administrative Services (DOAS).